October 11, 2021

 I would like to be able to use etched glass in my doors, windows, or cabinets but I cannot find an etched glass material in the library.
 Is there a way to make my own?

-If you have a custom image that you would like to use to create a new, custom material, then see article 767 in the related articles section below.
+If you have a custom image that you would like to use to create a new, custom material, then see the "Creating a New Material" resource located in the Related Articles section below.

-- Navigate to an appropriate Material to use for the etched glass.
+- Navigate to an appropriate material that you want to be etched glass.

-For the purposes of this example, browse to Chief Architect Core Catalogs> Materials> Fabric & Wall Coverings> Patterns & Prints> Climbing Floral> Blue> Floral Navy Print.
+In this example, we browsed to Chief Architect Core Catalogs> Materials> Fabric & Wall Coverings> Patterns & Prints> Climbing Floral> Blue> Floral Navy Print.

-- Right-click on the material and choose Copy.
+- Right-click on the material and choose Copy to User Catalog.

-- Right-click Floral Navy Print from the User Catalog folder and choose Open .
+- Right-click on the copied material located in the User Catalog and choose Open Object .

-- Check the Blend with Texture check-box at the bottom and select the color you want your glass to be.
+- Check the Blend with Texture check box, then use the Color box to select the color you want your glass to be.

 - Set the Material Class to Transparent.